 Molluscum contagiosum.
 This common skin disease causes bumps on the skin and tends to be harmless.

 Molluscum (muh-luhs-kum) contagiosum (kən-tā-jē-ō-səm) is a common skin disease.
 It is caused by a virus.
 This virus easily spreads from person to person.
 Scratching or picking at these bumps can spread the virus from one part of your body to another.
-Most people get about 10 to 20 bumps on their skin.
-If a person has a weakened immune system, many bumps often appear.
-People who have AIDS can have 100 or more bumps.

 People can get molluscum by sharing towels and clothing.
 Wrestlers and gymnasts may get it from touching infected mats.
 Skin-to-skin contact also spreads the virus.